pfalcon/picoweb/examples/README.md

 To run these examples, you normally need picoweb already installed (i.e. available in your MICROPYPATH).
 If you want a quick start, you need to try a couple of examples in the top-level dir mentioned above - those can be run directly from the git checkout.
+(And as a final hint, you can also copy any example to the top-level dir and run it from there too).